-When it comes to survival, improvising efficient solutions from common items can save the day.
-There are good tools all around you and you need to be able and recognize them.
-The following household items can be found in most North American homes and they will come in handy during an emergency.
+When it comes to survival, improvising efficient solutions from everyday items can save the day.
+There are useful tools all around you, and you need to be able and recognize them.
+The following household items can be found in most North American homes, and they will come in handy during an emergency.

-Here are ten household items that you can use in an emergency:
+Ten household items you can use in an emergency:

 Related article: Most versatile items you should have in your bug out bag